linda-seiter/CMSC115_2258/unit8_project/README.md

 System.out.println(isValidIndex(matrix, 0, 5));  //false
 ```

-Run the JUnit tests in the `TestIsValidIndex` class to verify your solution.
+Run the JUnit tests in the `IsValidIndexTest` class to verify your solution.

 ## Task #6 - Implement the `setAdjacentCells()` method